Time has not been kind to Cuma. In Rome, for

 centuries for hegemony in southern Italy, a battle the

 When the Romans annexed Cuma, it flourished once again, this time as a sort of an early version of the Riviera.
 Here is where the "beautiful people" of the Empire rubbed elbows.
 Cicero, Lucullus, Julius Caesar, and Pliny, among others, built villas and took the waters in the famous thermal baths of the Flegrean fields.
 Further growth took place when Caesar Augustus turned the entire area of Miseno into a mighty port for the Western imperial fleet.

 After the fall of Rome, Cuma was

-short-lived Byzantine reunification of
+short-lived Byzantine reunification of Italy,

 incursions and, finally, Cuma, this first great city in

 fascination with Virgil's description held sway over the

 Sibylline grotto and even thought they had found it a

 few times.
 (Today there is still another "grotto of the

 sibyl" at nearby Lake Averno.
 It was long thought to be

 cave but, apparently, is not.
 See "The

 It wasn't until the middle of the 20th century that the real thing was brought to light, uncovered through the efforts of Neapolitan archaeologist, Amedeo Maiuri.
 The chamber in question is strangely trapezoidal; the oddly tapered walls are perhaps the influence of Etruscan architecture.
 It is the closest thing yet found to the chamber described by Virgil, but is it the real "real thing"?
 Probably, but only one person knows for sure, and she has been silent for many centuries.